metadatacenter/cedar-manual/docs/pages/cedar-for-cadsr.md

 The intent of this section is to help end users of the CDE Browser learn how to accomplish the same type of tasks, e.g., building forms with CDEs, in the CEDAR Workbench.

 The CDE Browser and Cedar Workbench use different naming conventions to describe the various components in their systems.
-Please refer to the following table as a translation guide:
+The following table offers a translation:

 <table class="naming-translations">
   <thead>